Creating the future of health

 Aug 09, 2018

-- Through making variations in care and outcomes visible through data and creating a learning infrastructure, organizations can evolve to provide better care at lower cost.
+- By making variations in care and outcomes visible with data, and creating a learning infrastructure, organizations can evolve to provide better care at lower cost.

-- Digital tools and technologies have provided new ways to simplify access to patients and, in combining personal data with relevant health information, organizations can empower patients to self-care.
+- Digital tools and technologies have provided new ways to simplify access to patients.
+By combining personal data with relevant health information, organizations can empower patients to engage in self-care.

 About the speaker